DB Schenker to roll out 15-20 Electric Cargo Bike Armadillo in Norway

 The event was well visited by DB Schenker service partners, Norwegian road authority, journalists and NGO:s, and it even had its on electric cargo bike cake!

 Tungt.no (Tungt=Heavy) made a great write-up of the event (in Norwegian):

 Norwegian state television (NRK) shot some video of the Armadillo in action and interviewed representatives from DB Schenker and the road authorities:

 This is the first time a semi-trailer with two City Containers is used in real life operations, so we are eager to see how it works out!

-The Armadillo has actually already seen the streets of Bergen, as Jetpak rented one from Pling during the 2017 Cycling World Championships.
+The Armadillo electric cargo bike has actually already seen the streets of Bergen, as Jetpak rented one from Pling during the 2017 Cycling World Championships.

 The Armadillo then allowed them to keep operations running while all motor traffic was prohibited for a week.
 The feedback that was given was nice reading: